This breakfast will be for the next day.

 By picking up these meals you are participating in the School Breakfast and School Lunch Programs.
 You are not taking any food away from anyone else by picking up these free meals!
-The meals, funded by federal programs, are available for all children nationwide.
+The meals are funded by federal programs and are available for all children nationwide.

 Everett Public Schools Public Release Statement